 Take a picnic to Hopkins Vineyard

 Perched on a hill overlooking Lake Waramaug sits Hopkins Vineyard, a perfect spot for wine tasting and tasty snacks.
-The farm has been in the Hopkins family for over 225 years, having been transformed from a dairy into a vineyard in the 1970’s.
+This Litchfield Hills arm has been in the Hopkins family for over 225 years, having been transformed from a dairy into a vineyard in the 1970’s.